Billgonzo123/80sGameshowPlayer/README.md

 # CRT Flash Back Machine
 ## Description:
+## NOTE:
+### There may be issues with your localStorage due to a required fix.
+See bottom of READEME for fix

 Ever wish you could go back in time to the "good-old-days" of tube TV's, predetermined television programming and unskippable commercials?
 CRT Flash Back Machine is designed to fill this empty void, and hit you with a healthy dose of nostalgia!
 View hundreds of vintage programming from the past century on your favorite old CRT television!
 Sit back and let the good times roll!